tangowork/documoose-google-sheets/README.md

 ## Benefits

-- Refer to sheet by id instead of name
+**Refer to spreadsheet by id.**
+Rename your spreadsheet at any time!

-- Post to different tabs by tab id
+**Post to different tabs by tab id.**
+Add new tabs, move them around, rename them!

-- Post row updates in batches for 10X - 50X faster performance
+**Post row updates in batches.**
+We use the low-level `batch_update` method to make many edits at once, reducing API calls and increasing performance up to 20X for big writes.

-- Write to correct cell even if column is moved (column name lookup)
+**Write to correct cell even if column is moved (column name lookup).**
-- Write object data (breaks objects into multiple columns)
-- Set cell format based on datatype
-- Set datetimes
+Reorder your columns at any time!

+**Accept objects and explode to multiple columns.**
+Each object property becomes a column name in the format *objectName[propertyName]*.

+**Set datetimes.**
+Datetimes are written properly to Google Sheets as datetimes, not text.

 ## Installation